seed-labs/seed-emulator/examples/blockchain/D21_chainlink/chainlink-service.md

     The following essential functions are used to set up the Chainlink initializer server:
     - `setFaucetServerInfo(vnode = 'faucet', port = 80)`: This function sets up the faucet server information for the Chainlink initializer server.
 The faucet server is used to fund the Chainlink server with ETH tokens.
 The function requires the virtual node name of the faucet server and the port number.
-    - `setRPCbyEthNodeName('eth2')`: This function configures the Ethereum RPC address for the Chainlink initializer server.
+    - `setRpcByEthNodeName('eth2')`: This function configures the Ethereum RPC address for the Chainlink initializer server.
 The function requires the node name of the Ethereum node to which the Chainlink initializer server  will use to interact with the blockchain.

     Additionaly, these are the API functions that are avilable for configuration:
-    - `setRPCbyUrl("<RPC_URL>")`: This function should only be used if the user is sure about the RPC URL.
+    - `setRpcByUrl("<RPC_URL>")`: This function should only be used if the user is sure about the RPC URL.
 The function requires the RPC URL of the Ethereum node to which will be used by the Chainlink initializer server to connect to the Ethereum node.

     Finally, a network binding is established for the Chainlink initializer server to a host node identified by ASN and node name 'host_2'.